 Run in collaboration with the University of Funchal, your informative guides will walk you around the streets of Funchal taking you to some of the most historical and culturally important buildings of the city.

 The sites you will see range from the areas devastated by the great fire of Funchal to the Fortress of St James and other buildings that sprouted up during the golden age of sugarcane.

 The tour lasts around two hours and is available in several languages including, English, German, and Spanish.

 The money earned from this tour goes towards helping students who are struggling financially at the University of Funchal.

-The tour lasts around eight hours and includes hotel pick up from Funchal as well as lunch.
-It is available in several languages including English, German and Spanish.
+The tour lasts around eight hours and includes a pickup from your hotel in Funchal as well as lunch.
+It is available in several languages including English, German, and Spanish.

 This tour of Madeira lasts around eight hours and includes pick up and drop off at hotels around Funchal.
 Other pick-up locations are available upon request and at an additional cost.

 5. Half-Day São Vicente Caves and Volcano Center Tour (4 Hours)

 Learn all about the formation of Madeira and its geological history at the Sao Vicente Caves.
 These huge lava caves are the biggest on the island and provide an amazing insight into how the island was formed.